kavyashreegovind1803-blip/student-score-prediction/README.md

 # 📊 Model Evaluation Metrics

-The Linear Regression model was evaluated using the following performance metrics:
+The model was evaluated using:

 - Mean Absolute Error (MAE)
 - Mean Squared Error (MSE)
 - R² Score

-These metrics were used to measure the prediction accuracy and overall performance of the machine learning model.
+These metrics were used to measure prediction accuracy and overall model performance.

 ---

 # 🎓 Learning Outcomes

-This internship provided practical experience in:
+This internship helped me gain practical knowledge in:

 - Python Programming
 - NumPy